Glossary

 Sending files from your device to the internet or a server.
 Means "putting up" to the cloud.

-Example: Upload your reading notes to Google Drive to store them in the cloud.
+Example: Upload your reading log to Google Drive to store it in the cloud.

 Browser